mouseandthebillionaire/RAGE/relatedWork.md

 While I don’t deny that these activities are “reflective” (in that the player is reflecting on the state of play) I find it slightly removed from reflection in the depper context that I am considering.
 I want to make some wider gulf between deep reflection and simply “thinking back on past play sessions and what might come next.”
 Gibbons’ use of reflection reminds me more of Bogost’s discussion of “lean back” media in “How to do Things with Videogames.”

-### Jones, L. “Architectural Catalysts to Contemplation"
+### Jones, L. “Architectural Catalysts to Contemplation" from *Transcending Architecture*

 Jones' essay turns out to be less applicable than I had originally hoped, but there are still a few interesting things here.
 While she is focusing (as is the entire collection of which it is a part) on the specifically *religious* side of contemplation, the categorization of modes of sacred spaces into *theatric, sanctuary, and contemplative* is a useful way to think about making these spaces.